Blackprint/blackprint.github.io/docs/Best Practices/Performance.md

 7. When you're creating a module, try to compare your code with some alternative code and benchmark it and use the fastest one if possible
     - For JavaScript you can use JSBench for benchmarking
     - Example: `.forEach(...)` is slower than `for(let i=0; ...)`
+8. Lock the engine instance with `instance.lock()` on production
+    - This will disabling instance modification like createNode, deleteNode, dynamic cable connection, or port creation/deletion
+    - The engine will do some optimization, and the instance can't be unlocked after being locked